nautiyaldeepak/up42-assignment/README.md

 - The `terraform` is just being used for deploying our helm-charts, all the necessary configuration is in the values file of the helm-charts.

 ## Deploy
+> [!IMPORTANT]
+> The `s3www` image is only available for `amd64` CPU type architecture.
+If your system's CPU architecture is `arm64`, in that case the `s3www` container will fail.
+Either deploy this on amd64 setup or you need to locally create s3www `docker image` and then use it.
 Starting fresh minikube with 2 nodes
 ```
 minikube delete && minikube start --nodes=2